-- Reproducibility: network users should know the methodology to derive tariffs, should be able to reproduce the tariff calculations and should have the ability to forecast tariff developments over time. - Cost-reflectivity: tariffs should reflect the costs incurred by the TSO.

-- Non-discrimination: means that to the extent possible, TSOs/NRAs, depending on the entity conducting the final consultation per Article 26(1), should avoid cross-subsidies where some network users pay for others.
-The assessments set out for the CAA test the satisfaction of this principle.
-ENTSOG received stakeholder feedback highlighting that, whilst the CAA tests the satisfaction of the cost-reflectivity principle, this is not an exclusive test of whether the RPM 'ensures non-discrimination'.
-CAA checks the non-discrimination only between the two predefined groups of network users, and there could be other means to check non-discrimination between other groups of network users.
-ENTSOG agrees with this clarification. - Volume risk management: one group such as intra-system network users should not face tariff hikes to compensate for the diminishing use of the network by another group such as cross-system network users.
-In Czech Republic, the 'asset allocation methodology' is applied to hedge against such volume risk: this RPM is based on the distribution of assets between two groups of assets, one operated by a price cap regime to supply cross-system use, the other operated by a non-price cap regime to supply intra-system use.
-This approach notably ensures that intra-system use does not have to make up for insufficient volumes flowed for cross-system use. - Non-distortion of cross-border trade through reference prices implies that reference prices derived in accordance with RPM should ensure non-distorted economic signals for cross-border trade.
+- Reproducibility: network users should know the methodology to derive tariffs, should be able to reproduce the tariff calculations and should have the ability to forecast tariff developments over time. - ✓ Cost-reflectivity: tariffs should reflect the costs incurred by the TSO. - Non-discrimination: means that to the extent possible, TSOs should avoid cross-subsidies where some network users pay for others.
+The assessments set out for the CAA test the satisfaction of this principle. - ✓ Volume risk management: one group such as intra-system network users should not face tariff hikes to compensate for the diminishing use of the network by another group such as cross-system network users. - ▲ Non-distortion of cross-border trade through reference prices implies that reference prices derived in accordance with RPM should ensure non-distorted economic signals for cross-border trade.